FREQUENTLY ASKED QUESTIONS

 What can you expect at Masterweaver Cattery ?

 1.)
 I provide registrations for all my kittens.

 2.)
 The ancestors of each kitten from my Cattery are tested for Heart (HCM) both by Echo Cardiogram and Gene Test, most of them for Hip (HD) certified by OFA, Kidneys (PKD) by Echo Cardiogram and Gene test, and for SMA by gene test.
 I started testing for HCM and HD in 1999!

 3.)
 I know most of the cats in my pedigrees in person - for many, many generations.

 4.)
 My Cattery is Vet inspected.
 I work hard to maintain the highest rating (100 %) for theTICA Outstanding Cattery Award.

 5.)
 My Cattery is Vet certified Felv/Fiv negative.
 I have done hundreds of Felv/Fiv tests over the past years.

 6.)
 Masterweaver kittens are under my constant care.
-This means that they are being handled frequently and accustomed to everyday noises in an average household, including noisy children and dogs.
+This means that they are being handled frequently, fully litter box trained and accustomed to everyday noises in an average household, including dogs.